prestodb/presto/CONTRIBUTING.md

 Large contributions should have an associated GitHub issue.

+## Code Style

+We recommend you use IntelliJ as your IDE.
+The code style template for the project can be found in the [codestyle](https://github.com/airlift/codestyle) repository along with our general programming and Java guidelines.
+In addition to those you should also adhere to the following:

+* Alphabetize sections in the documentation source files (both in table of contents files and other regular documentation files).
+In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.
+* When appropriate, use the Java 8 stream API.
+However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.
+* Categorize errors when throwing exceptions.
+For example, PrestoException takes an error code as an argument, `PrestoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
+This categorization lets you generate reports so you can monitor the frequency of various failures.
+* Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.
+* Consider using String formatting (printf style formatting using the Java `Formatter` class): `format("Session property %s is invalid: %s", name, value)` (note that `format()` should always be statically imported).
+Sometimes, if you only need to append something, consider using the `+` operator.
+* Avoid using the ternary operator except for trivial expressions.
+* Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
+Over time we may move over to more fluent assertions like AssertJ.
+* When writing a Git commit message, follow these [guidelines](https://chris.beams.io/posts/git-commit/).

 ## Committers

 Committers for this project are documented in the project's [CODEOWNERS](CODEOWNERS) file.